mcdonc/breakonthru/README.txt

   hostname/port.
 The password for this account will be the secret in the "/etc/asterisk/sip.conf" associated with 7002.
 MizuDroid is totally free and very good, but is only available on Android, AFAICT.
-Zoiper's nagware and feature-limited edition is also free.
+Zoiper's nagware and feature-limited edition is also free and is available for Android, Windows, Linux, and iOS.
 Its "premium" edition that adds the missing features and stops nagging is like ten bucks or something.

 On Internet Host
 ================